Alpine-Himalaya Belt Seismicity

 Geodetic and remote sensing imagery increasingly contributes to the rapid, near real-time characterization of disastrous earthquakes.
 Using many of the techniques we apply to fundamental earthquake research, we work with the U.S. Geological Survey's National Earthquake Information Center to provide timely and accurate information about earthquake source properties that can are included in USGS earthquake response products.

-In addition to analyzing single earthquakes, we use high resolution radar, optical imagery, and topographic data sets in concert with seismological catalogs to address issues related to regional active tectonics.
+We use high resolution radar, optical imagery, and topographic data sets to address issues related to regional active tectonics.
 Topics of research interest include the contributions of fault slip to the development of geological structures, variable fault behavior over multiple seismic cycles, volcanic deformation, and characterization of regional tectonic geomorphology through remotely sensed observations.

 Remote Sensing Geodesy

 Remote sensing geodesy is one of the fastest evolving fields in the Earth sciences.
 We work to develop new approaches for the application and analysis of InSAR and InSAR time series, optical imagery, and high-resolution topography.
 Recent work has included continent-scale InSAR time series analysis, development of high-resolution stereogrammetric DEMs for differencing, identification of soil moisture changes and liquefaction, and development of Artificial Neural Networks for transient strain detection.